SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-log-requests-in-bigquery/README.md

   <i>App registration - scopes</i>
 </p>

-If your app is set as internal, you will need to add a test user.
+You will need to add a test user.
 In test users, add your email address and click `Save and Continue`.
 It will likely be the same email you configured in the OAuth consent screen as user support email.

 <p align = "center">
   <img alt="App registration - Test users" src="assets/app-registration-test-users.png" width="85%"/><br/>